 Dr Luke BeardonPatron

-Dr Luke Beardon is a member of staff in The Autism Centre at Sheffield Hallam University.
+Dr Luke Beardon is a Senior member of staff in The Autism Centre at Sheffield Hallam University.
 He has been working as a practitioner providing support and consultancy in the field of autism and Asperger syndrome for around 20 years.

 Luke’s research interests are around individuals with autism who have broken the law.

 - Educational issues

 - Offending conduct

 - Disability discrimination/ equal opportunities